ngregorich/nickgregorich.com/content/posts/liberating-ble-data/index.md

 Both properties are as they sound:

-1. Write without response allows the central (Mac, iPhone) to write to the peripheral (scale), but the peripheral will not provide a response indicating that the transmission was successful or not
+1. Write without response allows the central (Mac, iPhone) to write to the peripheral (scale), but the peripheral will not provide a response indicating if the transmission was successful (or not)
 2. Notify is somewhat similar and allows the scale peripheral to notify whenever the characteristic becomes available without the central responding to acknowledge receipt of the notification

 I’m not sure what the write characteristic does.
 The scale features selectable measurement units (grams, ounces, even fluid ounces) so maybe we can write those over BLE?
-It might be nice to force the scale into a given unit so we can always log the same units.
-Luckily I have a work around, I’ll cover it later
+It might be nice to force the scale to always log with the same units.
+Alternatively, all the units on the scale can be converted to kilograms (or pounds)

 The notify characteristic is the one we’re interested in.
 There is an implicit *read* before the *notify*, meaning we can read the scale measurement via this characteristic